wazuh/wazuh-documentation/source/ossec_puppet.rst

 OSSEC Puppet module
 -------------------

 .. note:: This Puppet module has been authored by Nicolas Zin, and updated by Jonathan Gazeley and Michael Porter.
-Wazuh has forked it with the purpose of maintaing it.
+Wazuh has forked it with the purpose of maintaining it.
 Thank you to the authors for the contribution.

 Download and install OSSEC module from Puppet Forge: ::